mmomtchev/Urban-Tech-Guerilla/README.md

 Living the Jason Bourne lifestyle is usually much exciting than in the movies.
 You will be spending large amounts of time on the lookout for many basic necessities that average people take for granted.
 A place to spend the night, food, water, electricity - nothing will come to you without some effort.

+In the movies, it is all about high-speed car chases.
+Car chases in the real life are very rare and high-speed ones are even more so.
+Do not forget that both the one who follows and the one who are followed do not want to attract any attention.
+Most real-world car chases end the very moment the followed realizes he is being followed.
+In the movies, they drive as fast as they can.
+In the real world one of the best ways to shake a tail is to drive unusually slow.

 I will try to give you as many tips as possible, but you should know that there are many tricks that I won't be able to share before the conclusion of my own affair since these risk compromising my own safety.

 #### Living in a van